-- Through a TCP/IP Ethernet connection to the controllers in the storage subsystem - Through a TCP/IP network connection to a host computer with the host-agent soft-ware installed, that is directly attached to the storage subsystem through the Fibre Channel input/output (I/O) path
+- Through a TCP/IP Ethernet connection to the controllers in the storage subsystem. - Through a TCP/IP network connection to a host computer with host-agent software installed on it, which in turn is directly attached to the storage subsystem through the Fibre Channel input/output (I/O) path.

-You must install the following Storage Manager 8.2 components:
+You must install the following Storage Manager 8.21 components:

-- 1. Storage Manager 8.2 Client - 2.
-Client from IBM FAStT_MSJ.
+- Storage Manager 8.21 Client - · Client from IBM FAStT MSJ